 The TTAP Center is a one-stop transportation resource for tribal communities across the country.
-Comprehensive in-classroom instruction, field and hands-on exercises, online curriculum and motor vehicle injury prevention are combined around a variety of key topics, helping to build expertise and skills to ensure the sustainability of tribal transportation systems and improved safety and mobility for tribal populations.
+Comprehensive in-classroom and online training on a variety of key topics help to build expertise and skills to ensure safety and mobility for tribal populations.

 In-person classroom training, offered at no charge, is delivered in multiple locations across each BIA region.
 During each visit to the region, one of the program’s Subject Matter Experts provides unique classes in one of five key focus areas, incorporating innovative technologies, casework and best practices.

 Scheduled over several days in each location, classes with concentrated core curriculum provide opportunities for tribal transportation workers to delve into each topic, developing skills and knowledge in a compressed timeframe.
 The training schedule for in-classroom training ensures consistency across the regions while building technical capacity and offering cost effective strategies and solutions.